When there is very low water pressure at a particular faucet, it is often really simple to solve.

 Cleaning and Reinstallation of the Aerator

-The aerator’s metal screen may be blocked with mineral deposits or grit, and can be cleaned by hand or using a needle or pin to poke through the metal screen openings.
+The aerator’s metal screen may be blocked with hard water deposits or grit, and can be cleaned by hand or using a needle or pin to poke through the metal screen openings.

 If any rust is noticed on the screen, then it has to be replaced.
 If lime mineral deposits are responsible for the clog, it should be soaked overnight in vinegar or an industrial product for lime removal, like Lime-Away.

 During aerator installation or reinstallation, screw it tightly by hand initially.